-Punitaqui is a former producing copper mine located in the Coquimbo region of Chile with more than eight years of operating history within which up to 25 million pounds of copper in concentrate were produced annually.
+Punitaqui is a former producing copper mine located in the Coquimbo region of Chile with more than eight years of operating history within which up to 25 million lbs of copper in concentrate were produced annually.
 The Company began developing the project by initiating a drill program, operating and environmental permit modifications and conducting engineering studies.
-This development work is designed to assess the economic viability of returning the mine to sustainable operations.
 The conclusion of the work was summarized as part of a NI 43-101 compliant technical report disclosed by the Company on October 1, 2022.
 Punitaqui contains 8,693 hectares of concessions.
 Of these 8,693 hectares, 3,700 hectares are exploration concessions, and 4,993 hectares are exploitation concessions.